-Our failure to comply with US and foreign export controls, sanctions and other trade laws and regulations could have a material adverse effect on our business.
+Our failure to comply with U.S. and foreign export controls, sanctions and other trade laws and regulations could have a material adverse effect on our business.

-We are subject to rules and regulations of the United States and other relevant authorities relating to export controls and economic and trade sanctions, including sanctions administered by the Office of Foreign Assets Control ("OFAC") within the US Department of the Treasury, as well as the Export Administration Regulations (i.e. export controls) administered by the Department of Commerce.
-These laws and regulations limit our ability to market, sell, distribute or otherwise transfer our products, software, or technology to, or otherwise transact or deal with, certain countries, territories, governments, and persons, absent US government permissions or exemptions.
+We are subject to rules and regulations of the U.S. and other relevant authorities relating to export controls and economic and trade sanctions, including sanctions administered by the Office of Foreign Assets Control ("OFAC") within the U.S. Department of the Treasury, as well as the Export Administration Regulations (i.e. export controls) administered by the Department of Commerce.
+These laws and regulations limit our ability to market, sell, distribute or otherwise transfer our products, software, or technology to, or otherwise transact or deal with, certain countries, territories, governments, and persons, absent U.S. government permissions or exemptions.

-Further, we have historically provided services to users in countries that are the target of US sanctions, such as Syria.
+Further, we have historically provided services to users in countries that are the target of U.S. sanctions, such as Syria.
 We believe our provision of such services is in compliance with applicable law, and have implemented various control mechanisms to maintain such compliance.
 We have also secured a license from OFAC to provide certain of our services to end-users in Syria, which we renewed in 2022 for an additional two years.
 There is no assurance that OFAC will agree to extend or renew our license.

-While we have taken steps to comply with these rules and regulations, a determination that we have failed to comply, whether knowingly or inadvertently, may result in substantial penalties, including fines, enforcement actions, civil and/or criminal sanctions, the disgorgement of profits, and may materially adversely affect our business, results of operations and financial condition
+Our efforts to comply with these rules and regulations may not be successful, and a determination that we have failed to comply, whether knowingly or inadvertently, may result in substantial penalties, including fines, enforcement actions, civil and/or criminal sanctions, the disgorgement of profits, and may materially adversely affect our business, financial condition and results of operations.